 Alexandra Hills And Capalaba

 People come from near and far to see the lights displays in this neck of the woods.
-Spend a festive eve in Alexandra Hills’ Ashbury Court, Palana Drive and Classic Court, where you’ll find entire cul de sacs lit up bright enough to be seen from space.
-Make sure you also stop by 3 and 4 Soiandra Street and 51 Bluebell Street for their blinding displays.
-Meanwhile in Capalaba, Tipperary Court is the place to be, and you’ll probably find half the neighbourhood there mesmerised by the multiple light displays any given night before Christmas.
+Spend a festive eve in Alexandra Hills’ Ashbury Court and Classic Court, where you’ll find entire cul de sacs lit up bright enough to be seen from space.
+Make sure you also stop by 51 Bluebell Street for their blinding display.
+Meanwhile in Capalaba, Tipperary Court is the place to be, and you’ll probably find half the neighbourhood there mesmerised by the multiple light displays any given night before Christmas, if they’re not at 27 Greenfield Road, which has a light display synchronised to music.
 Oh and if you head just a little further east, you’ll find 6 Bainbridge Street East in Ormiston worth the detour.

 Well ho ho ho, Redland Bay residents go all out for Christmas and we are here for it.
-Make the rounds of 13 Foote Street, 17 Fairway Drive and also Woodcrest Close.
-If you’re short on time though, Huntly Place is the place to be, with over half a dozen houses competing with each other to be the best of the best.
+If you’re short on time, Huntly Place is the place to be, with over half a dozen houses competing with each other to be the best of the best.

 Morningside, Hawthorne And Bulimba

 The inner east side has well and truly joined the Brisbane Christmas lights party in 2020, and you’ll find festive displays at 60 Harris Street in Hawthorne, 7 Merry Street in Bulimba and 81 Stephens Street in Morningside.